-DocumentationDevice AppExplanationMemory constraintsPosition-independant code
+For dApps & ServicesDevice AppExplanationMemory constraintsPosition-independant code

 Position-Independent Code

-PIC and Model Implications
+PIC and model implications

 PIC stands for Position-Independent Code.
-The Ledger OS toolchain produces PIC to allow the code Link address to be different from the code Execution address.
+The Ledger OS toolchain produces PIC to allow the code link address to be different from the code execution address.
 For example, the main function is linked in the generated application at address 0xC0D00000.
 However, the slot used when loaded into the Secure Element could be 0x10E40400.
 Therefore, if the code makes a reference to 0xC0D00000, even with an offset, it would be denied access as the application is locked by the Memory Protection Unit (not to mention, this is not the correct address of the main function at runtime).

 The PIC assembly generator makes sure every dereference is relative to the Program Counter, and never to an arbitrary address resolved during the link stage.
-This behaviour is supported by clang versions 4.0.0 and later.
+This behavior is supported by clang versions 4.0.0 and later.

 Traditionally, PIC code implies the BSS segment (RAM variables) is at a constant offset of the code.
 For example, if code is at 0xC0D00000, then global vars may be at 0xC2D00000, so if loaded at 0x10E00000 then global vars would be at 0x12E00000.
 However, Ledger OS uses a fixed address for global vars.
 The global variables start address and length are defined in the link script.
 Only the code is meant to be placed at different addresses (in flash memory, rather than RAM).